Empowering Tomorrow’s Health Leaders: A Pathway to Becoming an RDN

 No, all sites are established and assigned to students.
 Local tracks will be at Rutgers affiliated sites.
 Remote sites will be at Veterans Affairs and other facilities.

-There are eight remote clerkship sites.
-Long Beach, CA; West Palm Beach, FL; Fort Wayne, IN; Indianapolis, IN; Albuquerque, NM; Milwaukee, WI; Lebanon and Wilkes Barre, PA.
+There are eight remote supervised practice sites: Long Beach, CA; Fort Wayne, IN; Indianapolis, IN; New Orleans, LA; Lebanon and Wilkes Barre, PA.

 Rutgers-SHP provides professional and general liability coverage at no cost to Rutgers SHP faculty, students and employees.